Persuading a Wishful Thinker: Model

-for any given $\mu\in\Delta\Theta$.
+for any given $\mu\in\Delta(\Omega)$.
 In that model, the parameter $\rho$ measures the degree of confidence of the decision-maker in the belief $\mu$ or, in other words, the importance he attaches to belief misspecification.
-Conclusions on the belief distortion in that setting are naturally reversed with respect to our model: a receiver forming beliefs according to \cref{eqn:HansenSargent} would form overcautious beliefs.
-Studying how a rational Sender would persuade a Receiver concerned by robustness seems an interesting path for future research.} Accordingly, Receiver's optimal belief correspondence is given by
+Conclusions regarding the belief distortion in that setting would be reversed with respect to our model, as a receiver forming beliefs according to that non-Bayesian kind of updating would form overpessimistic beliefs compared to the sender's Bayesian posterior belief.}:

-for any $\mu\in\Delta\Theta$.
-Given that the Bayesian belief is $\mu$, the psychological well-being of Receiver in the interim phase is given by $W(\mu)$.
-We assume that when Receiver is indifferent, in terms of psychological well-being, between several subjective posteriors at some Bayesian belief $\mu$ he picks the one that maximizes Sender's expected utility.
-This tie breaking rule ensures that the optimal belief correspondence is singleton-valued and simplifies the characterization of the optimal information policy.
+where $\rho\in\mathopen(0,+\infty\mathclose)$ is a parameter scaling the distortion cost, which we interpret as the receiver's degree of \emph{wishfulness}.\footnote{We should also mention that all our result would hold verbatim if $\rho$ corresponded to an increase in the receiver's \emph{material stakes}.
+Indeed, problem \labelcref{eq:receiverproblem} has the same solution than one whose material payoff function would have been inflated by a factor $\rho$: